 What databases do we search in?

 Our case officers use databases and tools to which only national patent offices have access.

 We search in publicly available information.
 This means, among other things, that national and international patent applications that are within the secrecy period of 18 months cannot be included in the assessments.

 Ordering and delivery

 You will usually receive the preliminary examination within 10 working days.
-If you want a faster response, you can order a fast track examination.
-You will then receive the report within 24 hours.

 The price of the preliminary examination depends on the size of the assignment.